On The Topology of Polygonal Meshes: Introduction

 In some situations we may be interested in topological properties because they have some biological significance \cite{Arnavaz2022}.
 In other situations we may need to compute topological properties in order to define loss functions for machine learning \cite{clough2020topological}.
 Finally, there are situations where we need to restrict the topology and want to detect potential topological changes in order to avoid them \cite{Cui2024}.

-While there are many applications of topology, it can be a challenging topic unless one is in possession of a good mathematical background; in particular, a firm grasp of abstract algebra is needed for algebraic topology.
-In this document, we target applications in visual computing and sidestep some of the mathematical requirements by considering only the topology of 3D surfaces provided as polygonal meshes.
-Moreover, we derive all quantitative topological properties from the Euler-Poincaré formula.
-By limiting the scope in this way, we are able to arrive at formulas for key topological properties such as genus and Betti numbers without group theory \cite{alexandroff2012introduction}.
-Since Betti numbers are almost always defined in algebraic terms, this document takes an unusual route which I hope is illuminating for readers who wish to get a grasp on topology without necessarily understanding homology.
+While there are many applications of topology, it can be a challenging topic unless one has a relatively strong mathematical background.
+Specifically, it is important to understand group theory \cite{alexandroff2012introduction}, which belongs to the field of abstract algebra, since the important Betti numbers are defined as cardinalities of homology groups.
+In this document, we sidestep some of the mathematical requirements by considering the topology of 3D surfaces only in the form of polygonal meshes and derive all quantitative topological properties from the Euler-Poincaré formula.
+By limiting the scope in this way, we arrive at formulas for key topological properties such as genus and Betti numbers without referring to abstract algebra.
 For readers who do want to understand homology, the book by Edelsbrunner and Harer \cite{edelsbrunner2010computational} is a good introduction that focuses on the computational aspects, and Giblin's book \cite{giblin2013graphs} is recommended as a more mathematical text.
-Readers interested in a deeper understanding of the Euler-Poincaré formula should consider Imre Lakatos' extraordinary book ``Proofs and Refutations'' \cite{lakatos1963proofs} which uses the formula merely as an example, but since it is the only example it is covered very deeply.
+Readers interested in a deeper understanding of the Euler-Poincaré formula should consider Imre Lakatos' extraordinary book ``Proofs and Refutations'' \cite{lakatos1963proofs} which uses the formula merely as an example, but since it is the only example it is covered very thoroughly.